- This page, AP 612: Interest and Penalties, is offered by

 A taxpayer who fails to disclose an inconsistent position in reporting its income subject to tax is subject to a penalty equal to the amount of tax attributable to the inconsistency.
 For purposes of this penalty, an inconsistent position means that the taxpayer has reported its income differently in another state in which the governing law is the same in all material respects as Massachusetts.
 See G.L. c.
 62C, § 35D.

-A promoter who or organizes, assists in the organization of, or sells any plan or arrangement, and makes or furnishes, or causes another person to make or furnish, a knowingly false, fraudulent or deliberately misleading statement with respect to the allowability of any deduction or credit, the excludability of any income, or the securing of any other tax benefit, including the avoidance of a filing requirement may be subject to a penalty of up to $5,000 for each client to whom the statement was made.
+A person who organizes, assists in the organization of, or sells any plan or arrangement, and makes or furnishes, or causes another person to make or furnish, a knowingly false, fraudulent or deliberately misleading statement with respect to the allowability of any deduction or credit, the excludability of any income, or the securing of any other tax benefit, including the avoidance of a filing requirement may be subject to a penalty of up to $5,000 for each client to whom the statement was made.
 See G.L. c.
-62C, § 35E. .
+62C, § 35E.

 For assistance in calculating interest and penalty charges or for an explanation of charges made, contact DOR’s Contact Center, P.O.
 Box 7010, Boston, MA 02204, (617) 887-MDOR or call toll-free within Massachusetts at (800) 392-6089.